DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-11-17-asking-candidates-if-they-received-free-school-meals.md

 The question includes the word "ever" as someone’s eligibility for free school meals may well have changed during their school years, and in this case we wanted to be clear that they should still select "Yes".

-We added some content so explain that, unlike the other existing equality and diversity questions, we are not revealing the answer to this question to providers if an application is accepted.
+We added some content to explain that, unlike the other existing equality and diversity questions, we are not revealing the answer to this question to providers if an application is accepted.
 This is because the information is not required by providers to submit data to the Higher Education Statistics Agency (HESA).

 We also added an explanatory paragraph about why we are asking this question so that candidates understand that we are not directly interested how people got meals at school, but what it indirectly means about someone’s background.